box/developer.box.com/guides/collaborations/connect-slack-to-group-collabs/connect-box-functions.md

 The function will capture all groups in the enterprise, then loop through each one.

-If the group name matches the Slack channel name, the group ID is returned.
+If the group name matches the Slack channel ID, the group ID is returned.

 If there are no matches, a new Box group is created and the ID of the group is returned for use.
-The group will be named after the Slack channel ID since that is a constant that is returned with both slash commands and user events, making it easier to lookup.
+The group will be named after the Slack channel ID since that is a constant that is returned with both slash commands and user events, making it easier to lookup without additional functions.

 </Choice>